|William Shockley and Solid State Electronics|

 William Shockley (1910-1989)

 William Shockley was the only child of a technological family.
-His father was a mining engineer and his mother a geologist.
-He was born in London but he grew up in the area of the USA that we now think of as Silicon Valley - which may seem appropriate but it was the fact he was there that made it into Silicon Valley!
+He was born in London, but his parents were both American - his father a mining engineer and his mother a geologist and he grew up in the area of the USA that we now think of as Silicon Valley - which may seem appropriate but it was the fact he was there that made it into Silicon Valley!

 Towards solid state electronics

-But such ideas would have to wait because the second world war got in the way.
-He left Bell to do work on radar equipment and submarine attack strategies for the Navy.
-During the war attention returned to the old technology of crystal detection (as used in early crystal sets) only now using more sophisticated PN junctions in a semiconductor.
+But such ideas would have to wait because the World War II got in the way.
+Schockley left Bell to do work on radar equipment and submarine attack strategies for the Navy.
+During the war, attention returned to the old technology of crystal detection (as used in early crystal sets) only now using more sophisticated PN junctions in a semiconductor.

 Research at Bell